 The Role of Small Businesses and Startups

 Small businesses and startups are the backbone of the Canadian economy, contributing significantly to job creation and innovation.
 However, these enterprises often operate on tight margins and are particularly sensitive to tax changes.
-A substantial increase in the capital gains inclusion rate could discourage investment in startups and small businesses, hindering their growth and reducing their contribution to the economy.

 To counteract this, the government should consider targeted tax incentives for small businesses and startups.
 For example, offering tax credits for investments in early-stage companies, reducing the corporate tax rate for small businesses, and providing grants for research and development can stimulate entrepreneurship and innovation.
-Additionally, creating a supportive ecosystem with access to funding, mentorship, and resources can help small businesses thrive despite the increased tax burden.

 Balancing Fiscal Responsibility with Economic Growth